asokolsky/asokolsky.github.io/proxmox/lxc-prusalink.md

 PrusaConnect-SDK version: 0.8.1
 ```

-Start it in the foreground to do debugging
+Start prusalink in the foreground to do debugging:
 ```sh
 prusalink -f
 ```